 This sounds like one of those clickbait headlines: “Do this one thing to live a longer, healthier life.”
 But it’s true – by simply adopting the expat lifestyle in Europe, Americans instantly improve the their statistical odds of living a longer, healthier life.

 Every health and lifestyle website from Medium to goop constantly posts about “the 10 things you can do to improve your health and outlook right now!”
 And they’re all pretty much the same – eat fewer carbs; get some sleep and for crying out loud, cut down on all that booze.

 Good advice.
 It just isn’t working.

-All the fretting comes after the Journal of the American Medical Association published a study by researchers at Virginia Commonwealth University showing that, unlike the rest of the developed world, life expectancy is declining in the United States.
+The trend first emerged after the American Medical Association published a 2019 study by researchers at Virginia Commonwealth University showing that, unlike the rest of the developed world, life expectancy is declining in the U.S.